 Prior to joining Thinktown as an Educational Consultant, I worked for a few years in creative development in the Film & Television industry.
 To land jobs in such a notoriously competitive field, I worked tirelessly to cultivate a handful of skills that helped separate me from the ever-growing crowd of budding creatives.
+You can read more about my story here.
 For students interested in the entertainment industry, I highly recommend dedicating your time and energy to three specific activities if you wish to do the same:

 Story is king in entertainment.
 It always has been and it always will be.
 Anyone aspiring to a career in film and/or television must therefore work diligently to familiarize themselves with the basics of storytelling - but more specifically, cinematic storytelling.
 While film and television are visual mediums, everything you see on screen is first written down on the page.